onedesign/onecampaignmonitor/README.md

 ## Subscribing to a list

-Add subscriptions to a list using either the OneCampaignMonitor service or variable.
+Add subscriptions to a list using either a POST route, the OneCampaignMonitor service, or variable.

 Adding subscriptions requires a List ID and an email, but there are a few other fields you can send: